-Throughout their journey, Hernandez educators noted their most important lessons about improving the experiences and outcomes of middle grades students:
+Throughout their two and a half year journey, Hernandez educators noted their most important lessons about improving the experiences and outcomes of middle grades students:

-- Teachers can influence classroom learning conditions and how students perceive them, which influences academic performance. - By focusing on a particular question on the Elevate survey, teachers can develop change ideas that make a big impact on those student perceptions. - Teacher buy-in is high when teachers have a voice and the work is relevant and responsive to their needs and interests.
+- O1 Teachers can influence classroom learning conditions and how students perceive them, which influences academic performance. - Q2 By focusing on a particular question on the Elevate survey, teachers can develop change ideas that make a big impact on those student perceptions. - Q3 Teacher buy-in is high when teachers have a voice and the work is relevant and responsive to their needs and interests.